cesarsotovalero/cesarsotovalero.github.io/_posts/2017/2017-12-13-a-starting-guide-to-be-a-good-competitive-programmer.md

 subtitle: Is it worth it?
 tags: algorithms
 description: |
-  In this post, I share some insights and tricks that I learned when I was a competitive programmer.
-I cover the essentials, training plans, study resources, and more.
+  This post is about competitive programming, a practice that tests both mental agility and algorithmic skills.
+Drawing from my personal experience, I cover the essentials, from mastering key algorithms to building an effective training plan.
+I share practical tips, resource recommendations, and strategies that helped me become a better contestant.
 keywords:
   - ACM-ICPC contest
   - competitive programming